exposit/katamoiran/_posts/2017-01-16-secrets-and-shadows.md

 [*Secrets and Shadows*]({{ site.baseurl }}/img/posts/2017-01-16/SecretsandShadows_v1_alpha.pdf)

 I went back to the drawing board a little, using the concept I posted a few days ago.
-I stumbled over a post on [concentric game design](http://lumpley.com/index.php/anyway/thread/594) in Apocalypse World, and it seemed only right to rebuild things following the principles so awesomely laid out.
+I stumbled over a post on [concentric game design](http://lumpley.com/index.php/anyway/thread/594) in Apocalypse World, and it seemed only right to rebuild things following the principles so generously and awesomely laid out.

 To quote from the post, all you really need is:

-> Vivid color
+* Vivid color

-> A few stats and a simple die roll
+* A few stats and a simple die roll

-> On a 10+, the best happens.
+* On a 10+, the best happens.
 On a 7-9, it's good but complicated.
 On a miss, it's never nothing, it's always something worse.

-> The MC's agenda, principles, and what to always say.
+* The MC's agenda, principles, and what to always say.

 I picked "paranormal romance" for my "vivid color" but you could certainly change that by using different character building options and different Principles and Dramatic moves.